wanghuacan/rebuttal/rebuttle.md

 Rather than statically embedding graphs into attention.
 Figure 2 shows how this iterative process gradually locates and resolves practical issues like missing models and dependency errors.

+**(3) Context-aware Information Selection**

+To address the key challenge of limited context in agent applications, we propose programmer-inspired, multi-level information selection with reduction strategies for code, documentation, and feedback logs.

 #### 3. Significant Performance Advantages

 **GitTaskBench Experimental Results:**